pietrotedeschi/pietrotedeschi.github.io/content/_index.md

       title: Academic Services
       text: |-
         * #### Invited Speaker ####
+          * Politecnico di Bari - Seminar 2025 - Hack Is in the Air: Breaking Boundaries of Wireless Communications
+          * Commissione Automazione e Domotica dell’Ordine degli Ingegneri di Roma 2024 - Industrial IoT: Security and Privacy in IT/OT Integration
           * ITASEC '23: Security and Privacy Issues in the Age of Drones
           * Apulia CyberSecurity Forum 2022